 Lets be proud of our town!

 We need your help to make Gravesend a better place.
 We need as many members as possible to give us a greater voice.
-In addtion our campaigns cost money- we raise funds from the annual membership fees, from donations and by holding social events.
+In addition our campaigns cost money- we raise funds from the annual membership fees, from donations and by holding social events.
 Please join us again or join us for the first time.
-Fill in the membership form downloadable opposite and return it to the address shown on the form.
+Click here to download and fill in the membership form and return it to the address shown on the form.
 Please enclose a cheque for £5 or more for membership plus a donation.

 Gravesend needs you!
 Join Urban Gravesham!

 Gravesend Transport Quarter- will KCC Councillors vote to close the Station Car Park and allow heavy traffic through the Community Square? (posted 30/01/14)